-Candidates must inform CRPO of their need at the time they confirm their intent to write the examination (generally 10 weeks before the examination date).
+Candidates must inform CCTPEI of their need prior to the College-published deadline.
 An accommodation form and supporting documentation is NOT required.

 Forms of accommodation

 Depending on documented individual needs, a variety of accommodations are possible.
 The following forms of accommodations are most common: